Energetic Explosions from Collisions of Stars at Relativistic Speeds in Galactic Nuclei

-We consider collisions between stars moving near the speed of light around supermassive black holes (SMBHs), with mass $M_{\bullet}\gtrsim10^8\,\Msun$, without being tidally disrupted.
-The overall rate for collisions taking place in the inner $\sim1$ pc of galaxies with $M_{\bullet}=10^8,10^9,10^{10}\,\Msun$ are $\Gamma\sim5,0.07,0.02$ yr$^{-1}$, respectively.
-We further calculate the differential collision rate as a function of total energy released, energy released per unit mass lost, and galactocentric radius.
+\abstract {} {We consider collisions can can occur between stars moving near the speed of light around supermassive black holes (SMBHs) with mass $M_{\bullet}\gtrsim10^8\,\Msun$, without being tidally disrupted.
+In this approximate SMBH range, for sun-like stars, the tidal-disruption radius is smaller than the SMBH's event horizon; therefore we do not expect to observe tidal disruption events.} {Differential collision rates are calculated by defining probability distribution functions for various parameters of interest such as the impact parameter, distance from SMBH at time of collision, relative velocity between the two colliding stars, and the masses of the two colliding stars.
+The relative velocity parameter is drawn from an appropriate distribution function for SMBHs.
+We integrate over all parameters to arrive at a total collision rate for a galaxy with a specific SMBH mass.
+We then consider how the stellar population in the vicinity of the SMBH is depleted and replenished over time, and calculate the effect this can have on the collision rate over time.
+We further calculate the differential collision rate as a function of total energy released, energy released per unit mass lost, and galactocentric radius.} {The overall rate for collisions taking place in the inner $\sim1$ pc of galaxies with $M_{\bullet}=10^8,10^9,10^{10}\,\Msun$ are $\Gamma\sim2.2\times10^{-3},2.2\times10^{-4},4.7\times10^{-5}$ yr$^{-1}$, respectively.
 The most common collisions will release energies on the order of $\sim10^{49}-10^{51}$ erg, with the energy distribution peaking at higher energies in galaxies with more massive SMBHs.
-Depending on the host galaxy mass and the depletion timescale, the overall rate of collisions in a galaxy ranges from a small percentage to several times larger than that of core-collapse supernovae (CCSNe) for the same host galaxy.
-In addition, we show example light curves for collisions with varying parameters, and find that the peak luminosity could reach or even exceed that of superluminous supernovae (SLSNe), although with light curves with much shorter duration.
-Weaker events could initially be mistaken for low-luminosity supernovae.
-In addition, we note that these events will likely create streams of debris that will accrete onto the SMBH and create accretion flares that may resemble tidal disruption events (TDEs).
+In addition, we show example light curves for collisions with varying parameters, and find that the peak luminosity could reach or even exceed that of superluminous supernovae (SLSNe), although with light curves with much shorter duration.} {Weaker events could initially be mistaken for low-luminosity supernovae.
+In addition, we note that these events will likely create streams of debris that will accrete onto the SMBH and create accretion flares that may resemble tidal disruption events (TDEs).}

-\keywords{Supermassive black holes --- stellar collisions --- galaxy cores --- transients}
+\keywords{supermassive black holes --- stellar collisions --- galaxy cores --- transients }